Terlingua (horse): Breeding career

 Terlingua's greatest accomplishment came on the farm.
 Her first foal was a filly by Lyphard named Lyphard's Dancer who never raced.
 In 1983, she gave birth to her second foal, a brown colt by the stallion Storm Bird.
 Storm Cat was Terlingua's first stakes winner with his victory in the Grade 1 Young America Stakes.
 He later became one of the most influential stallions of recent times.
 At Storm Cat's height, he commanded a stud fee of (USD) $500,000; pensioned in 2008, he sired over 15 millionaires and many other stakes winners.
 In 1984, Terlingua gave birth to another stakes winner, a chestnut filly by Northern Dancer named Chapel of Dreams.
 She won the Grade II Palomar Handicap and Grade II Wilshire Handicap.
 Terlingua then gave birth to a Slew of Gold colt, Tiajuana.
 He was never a stakes winner but became a sire in India.
 Her next foal was a chestnut colt by Alydar named Provo, who became a very successful sire in Cyprus.
 Terlingua was bred back to Alydar the next year, and the result was her chestnut son Wheaton.
 He was a modest sire, getting many ungraded stakes winners.

 In 1992, she gave birth to a Mr. Prospector filly named Pueblo who was later exported to South America.
 Bred back to Mr. Prospector in 1993, she produced Pioneering, a stallion who became a successful sire in the US, producing the Grade-1-winning mare Behaving Badly and the Jamaican Champion Sprinter Quite Strength.
 Terlingua then produced the first and only full sibling to Storm Cat, a brother called Namesake.
 He never became a winner or a sire.
 Two years later, she had a filly by Carson City named City Gold.
 In 2000, she gave birth to another filly, this one by Boston Harbor.
 Her last foal, a filly named Final Legacy, was very small and since Terlingua had missed several breeding seasons, her connections didn't want to push her any further and retired her from breeding.

-Her impact on the present bloodlines will be felt for many more years to come.
-Her trainer Lukas once said of her influence, “Without a doubt, if you're around Storm Cat like I've been and trained so many of his offspring, they're Terlingua through and through.
-They walk like her, they look like her, they've got her attitude.
-The mother's influence was very strong there.”
-Among others, Terlingua is the great-great-grandam of 2015 U.S. Triple Crown winner American Pharoah.